ramonaoldf/composer-10e1e280-eed7-4b16-b4ef-63bb49572b0d/README.md

 #### `OrderPaymentFailed` event
 The payment for an order has failed.

-#### `OrderPaymentFailedDueToInvalidMandate` event
-The payment for an order has failed due to an invalid payment mandate.
-This happens for example when the customer's credit card has expired.

 #### `OrderPaymentPaid` event
 The payment for an order was successful.

 #### `OrderProcessed` event
 The order has been fully processed.

-#### `SubscriptionStarted` event
-A new subscription was started.

 #### `SubscriptionCancelled` event
 The subscription was cancelled.

-#### `SubscriptionResumed` event
-The subscription was resumed.

 #### `SubscriptionPlanSwapped` event
 The subscription plan was swapped.